 How Your Midwife Works With Your Pregnancy Team

 Midwives should have a relationship with an OB who provides council as needed.
 Your midwife may refer you to an OB for care if a problem happens during your pregnancy.
-She also may team up with another midwife or doula to help with your labor and delivery.
+They also may team up with another midwife or doula to help with your labor and delivery.

 Why You Might Want to Choose a Midwife

 You may want to consider working with one if:

 - You want your childbirth to be as natural as possible, preferably without things such as an episiotomy, fetal monitoring, labor induction, etc.

 - You want the emotional, practical, and social support that midwives provide.